JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_09/lecture_v2.md

     * `stmts` is a stream of instruction (more in this below)
     * `argtypes` holds types of arguments of the function whose `IRCode` we have obtained
     * `sptypes` is a vector of `VarState`.
 It seems to be related to parameters of types
-    * `debuginfo` is a table of unique lines in the source code from which statement came from
+    * `lineinfo` is a table of unique lines in the source code from which statement came from
     * `cfg` holds control flow graph, which contains building blocks and jumps between them
     * `new_nodes` is an infrastructure that can be used to insert new instructions to the existing `IRCode` .
 The idea behind is that since insertion requires a renumbering all statements, they are put in a separate queue.
 They are put to correct position with a correct `SSANumber`  by calling `compact!`.
     * `meta` is something.
-    * `valid_worlds` specify a "time" span in which the world is valid

     **InstructionStream**